Notes from the Maximum Velocity MySQL talk by Jay Pipes

 filled at boot time by the

-updated by the app when the table is modified.
+script and then updated by the app when the table is modified. -

 the selectability: